There is an option now on your profile page

 - Nearly in The Scarlet Pimpernel, as Marguerite is unaware of her husband's double life and considers him a tame bore.

 - Lisa in The Room cheats on her boyfriend Johnny with his best friend, because she considers Johnny boring.
+Then again, we're not meant to find Lisa very sympathetic, but given that it's Johnny this can backfire with audiences.

 Pay Cheating Unto Bad Sex